Giant Anteater

 Threats and Conservation

-The range of the Giant anteater once extended from the South of Mexico to North West Argentina, but numbers have declined throughout most of its range resulting in scattered, isolated populations.
-The main threats to the Giant Anteater is habitat loss by agricultural encroachment and fires.
+The range of the Giant Anteater once extended from Belize (where it now thought to be possibly extinct) to North West Argentina, but numbers have declined throughout most of its range resulting in scattered, isolated populations.
+The main threats to the Giant Anteater is habitat loss by agricultural encroachment, especially in Central America.
+Fire is a particular problem for grassland populations.
+They are also hunted throughout their range both for food and as a pest species.